bloeys/idc-docs/_GettingStarted/IDCParam.md

 description: Adding custom suggestions for a cmd parameter

 content_markdown: |-
-  You can use the `IDCParam` attribute on top of IDC method parameters to show additional suggestions in the terminal.
+  You can use the `IDCParam` attribute on method parameters to show additional suggestions in the console.

+  These suggestions also support Rich Text, and so properties like color can be controlled if wanted.
+  The list of supported tags can be found [here](https://docs.unity3d.com/Manual/StyledText.html).

+  User provided suggestions get shown before IDC provided ones {: .info}

   ![idc-param](res/idc-param.png)